oracle/truffleruby/doc/user/interop.md

 `INSERTABLE` and `MODIFIABLE` will be set if the index is in bound and the array is not frozen.

+`REMOVABLE` will be set if the array is not frozen.

 If the object is a Ruby `Hash`:

 `READABLE` will be set if the key is found.